andymadge/andymadge.github.io/_posts/2007-01-05-deleteaction-a-large-number-of-messages-in-gmail.md

 Then you just perform the action as normal (delete/assign label etc.)

-It&#8217;s probably a little risky to preform these actions on search results, since it doesn&#8217;t tell you how many messages are selected.
+It's probably a little risky to preform these actions on search results, since it doesn't tell you how many messages are selected.
 Better to create a temporary label and perform the action on the label.